araful39/softmax_app/README.md

 ## Project Overview

-This Flutter project demonstrates a complete mini-application covering authentication, API integration, infinite scrolling, deep linking, and native Android integration using MethodChannel.
+This Flutter project demonstrates a complete mini-application built to showcase essential real-world development skills.
+It implements authentication, REST API integration, infinite scrolling, deep linking, and native Android communication using MethodChannel.

-It is designed to test and showcase practical Flutter development skills, including state management, navigation, native communication, and REST API handling.
+The architecture follows clean coding practices with Provider for state management, ensuring scalability and easy maintenance.

-The project consists of four major features:
+The project consists of four major features.

 ## Open AndroidManifest.xml